DanielTakeshi/rl_algorithms/bc/README.md

 Other stuff if you're interested:

-- The expert performance that I'm seeing is roughly similar to what's reported in the paper, with the exception of the Walker environment, but I may be running a different version of it.
+- The expert performance that I'm seeing is roughly similar to what's reported in the GAIL paper, with the exception of the Walker environment, but I may be running a newer version from Jonathan Ho.
 See the output in `logs/gen_exp_data.text` for details.

 - The `bash_scripts` directory also contains a file called `demo.bash`, which you can use to visualize expert trajectories, just for fun.